LakshmiSravya123/Myresume/replit.md

 This content is intentionally more casual and personal than the resume.

 ### Featured Projects Layout
-The Featured Projects section displays 4 clickable image cards in a responsive grid:
+The Featured Projects section displays 3 clickable image cards in a responsive grid:
-1. **Real-Time Stock Analytics** - Links to internal /stocks page with Elasticsearch-powered visualizations
-2. **AI Video Generator** - External link to video-ai-beryl.vercel.app
+1. **AI Video Generator** - External link to video-ai-beryl.vercel.app
-3. **Grafana Analytics Dashboard** - External link to Grafana Cloud dashboard
+2. **Grafana Analytics Dashboard** - External link to Grafana Cloud dashboard
-4. **Tesla Sales Dashboard** - External link to tesla-sales-dashboard.vercel.app
+3. **Tesla Sales Dashboard** - External link to tesla-sales-dashboard.vercel.app